sundarcodes/myBlogSite/content/post/angular vs react - my take on it.md

 The final scoreline gives you an indication on how Angular and React share lot in common.
 Again all these are based out of my little experience on working on these 2 lovely framework/library.
 I liked learning and working on both of them.
 Thanks to both the Angular and React developers community for helping us build awesome apps and helping the Web move forward.

 P.S: I am yet to get my hands dirty on Vue.
-As soon as I get an oppourtunity to work on Vue, I would update my experience with Vue too. :)
+As soon as I get an opportunity to work on Vue, I would update my experience with Vue too. :)
 Till then happy coding and learning !!

 <!-- <table>